-Proving Emotional Distress Damages In an Accident Claim
+Proving Emotional Distress Damages In a California Accident Claim

 One of the most common injuries suffered in a serious accident is emotional distress and trauma.
 Although emotional harm or distress does not display any physical symptoms, such as a broken bone, it can have just as much of an impact on your life as physical injuries.
 In some instances, emotional harm can leave a victim more in pain than physical injuries.

 Emotional distress may not be as easy to identify as physical injuries.
 But victims who suffer emotional and mental harm as a result of a traumatic accident know the pain all too well.
-Emotional distress can be disabling and debilitating and you deserve full compensation if it was the result of an accident caused by someone else.
+Emotional distress can be disabling and debilitating and you deserve full compensation if it was the result of an accident caused by someone else in California.

 Emotional distress can display symptoms in a victim in a number of different ways, including:

 - Post traumatic stress disorder

 - Panic attacks

 - An inability to function at work or in daily life

 - Major depression

 This extensive list includes the various examples of emotional distress that can be brought on by an accident, injury, or other types of trauma.